raspberrypilearning/surprise-animation/en/step_4.md

 --- task ---

 **Test:** Click on the green flag and try your project out, does the surprise happen at the right time?
-Does the animation reset properly?
+Does the animation reset properly when you click the green flag?

 --- /task ---